Nepal tests new unmanned aerial vehicle technology to stop wildlife crime

-BARDIA NATIONAL PARK – Nepal’s antipoaching efforts received a major boost Sept.
-7-11 as park rangers and army personnel learn how to operate unmanned aerial vehicles (UAVs) in two national parks in a training program organized by WWF.
+BARDIA NATIONAL PARK – Nepal’s antipoaching efforts received a major boost this week as park rangers and army personnel learn how to operate unmanned aerial vehicles (UAVs) in two national parks in a training program organized by WWF.

-“Nepal is committed to stopping wildlife crime, which is robbing Nepal of its natural resources, putting the lives of rangers and local communities at risk, and feeding into global criminal networks,” said Director General Krishna Acharya of the Department of National Parks and Wildlife Conservation.
+“Nepal is committed to stopping wildlife crime, which is robbing Nepal of its natural resources, putting the lives of rangers and local communities at risk, and feeding into global criminal networks,” said General Krishna Acharya, Director of Nepal's Department of National Parks and Wildlife Conservation.
 “Technologies like these non-lethal UAVs could give our park rangers a vital advantage against dangerously armed poachers.”